GienekP/menu4car/README.md

 This utility let's you create a MaxFlash/JCart cart image with your favourite Atari 8-bit games.
 Also, XEX flasher ready to write do some media may be created.
 No more additional tools!
+In addition XEX flasher may be created for any .car or .bin file.

 Input file types handled:
 - standard Atari Dos binary (extensions: .exe, .xex, .obj, .com eithercase)
 - 1kB, 2kB, 4kB or 8kB .car standard cartridge image files (extension: .car eithercase)
+- any cartridge file for xex flasher generation.

 The example file menu4car.txt contains an input in form of sort of csv file, separated by "|" char.
 It is an UTF-8 encoded file with Polish diacritical letters handling as well as some German letters too.